The North Mississippi Guide to Professional Home Pest Control

 If you can believe it, mosquitoes only live for about 14 days, but they can cause a lot of trouble in that time because mosquitoes can spread diseases like West Nile, Zika, dengue, and malaria.

-These applications also help control ticks, another common outdoor pest that can be troublesome in the Greater Memphis area.
+These applications also help control ticks, another common outdoor pest that can be troublesome in the Greater North Mississippi area.

 Lawn & Pest Solutions sees many common outdoor pests in customers’ lawns and landscapes.